A-Nitram/Jaxxa-Rimworld/README.md

 -Added ED-WallConnect
 --Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures
+-Added ED-Plants24H
+--Plants will grow 24 Hours a day if they have sufficient lighting --Effects PlantPotato, PlantStrawberry, PlantCotton, PlantDevilstrand, PlantRose, PlantDaylily
 ~~~

 ##License: